 Having credit can be an important part of planning for the future.
 Your credit history is an indication of how you’ve managed debt in the past.
 But how might credit affect your financial decisions in the future?

-What are the major credit report agencies?
+What are the major credit bureaus?

 How can I build my credit if I have no credit?